merrillrudd/gulf_sturgeon_telemetry_CJFAS2014/README.md

 Study published in CFJAS with 3 years of telemetry data:
 Rudd, Merrill B., Robert N.M.
 Ahrens, William E. Pine III, and Stephania K. Bolden.
 2014.
 Empirical, spatially explicit natural mortality and movement rate estimates for the threatened Gulf sturgeon (Acipenser oxyrinchus desotoi).
 Canadian Journal of Fisheries and Aquatic Sciences 71(9): 1407-1417.

+Currently updating code to bring in more years of data in private repository - please contact me if interested.